 - Homebuyers with good credit (scores as low as 620) and a qualifying debt-to-income ratio

 - Homebuyers who do not need to borrow more than their county limits

-- Loan amount may not exceed county limits (varies on a county-by-county level)
+- Conventional loan amounts may not exceed county loan limits (varies on a county-by-county level)

 Conventional loans are popular because they have such clearly defined guidelines.
 For anyone who doesn’t meet those guidelines, Guild has other options like FHA loans to help you qualify for the property you love.